auth0-developer-hub/api_nestjs_typescript_hello-world/README.md

-# Hello World API: NestJS + TypeScript Sample
+# Hello World API: NestJS + TypeScript Role-Based Access Control Sample

 You can use this sample project to learn how to secure a simple NestJS API server using Auth0.

-The `starter` branch offers a working API server that exposes three public endpoints.
+This project offers a working API server that exposes three public endpoints.
 Each endpoint returns a different type of message: public, protected, and admin.

 The goal is to use Auth0 to only allow requests that contain a valid access token in their authorization header to access the protected and admin data.
 Additionally, only access tokens that contain a `read:admin-messages` permission should access the admin data, which is referred to as [Role-Based Access Control (RBAC)](https://auth0.com/docs/authorization/rbac/).

-[Check out the `basic-authorization` branch](https://github.com/auth0-developer-hub/api_nestjs_typescript_hello-world/tree/basic-authorization) to see authorization in action using Auth0.
+[Check out the `starter` branch](https://github.com/auth0-developer-hub/api_nestjs_typescript_hello-world/tree/starter) to see a simple example on how to set up a minimal API with NestJS.

-[Check out the `basic-role-based-access-control` branch](https://github.com/auth0-developer-hub/api_nestjs_typescript_hello-world/tree/basic-role-based-access-control) to see authorization and Role-Based Access Control (RBAC) in action using Auth0.
+[Check out the `basic-authorization` branch](https://github.com/auth0-developer-hub/api_nestjs_typescript_hello-world/tree/basic-authorization) to see specifically how to implement authorization using Auth0.

 ## Get Started